ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 -------------

 This tutorial uses the :ref:`turtlesim <Turtlesim>` and :ref:`turtle_tf2_py <IntroToTf2>` packages.
-This tutorial also assumes you have created a new package called a ``launch_tutorial`` that will later include 7 different launch files.
+This tutorial also assumes you have created a new package called ``launch_tutorial``.

 Introduction
 ------------

-Large applications on a robot typically involve several interconnected nodes, each of which has many parameters.
+Large applications on a robot typically involve several interconnected nodes, each of which can have many parameters.
 Simulation of multiple turtles in the turtle simulator can serve as a good example.
-The turtle simulation consists of multiple turtle nodes, the world configuration, and TF broadcaster and listener nodes.
+The turtle simulation consists of multiple turtle nodes, the world configuration, and the TF broadcaster and listener nodes.
-Collectively, there is a number of ROS parameters that affect the behavior and appearance of these nodes.
+Between all of the nodes, there are a large number of ROS parameters that affect the behavior and appearance of these nodes.

-ROS 2 launch file allows us to define all this in one place.
+ROS 2 launch files allow us to start all nodes and set corresponding parameters in one place.
 By the end of a tutorial, you will build the ``launch_turtlesim.launch.py`` launch file in the ``launch_tutorial`` package.
-This launch file will bring up different nodes responsible for simulation of two turttlesim simulations, starting TF broadcasters and listener, laoding parameters, and launching an RViz configuration.
+This launch file will bring up different nodes responsible for simulation of two turtlesim simulations, starting TF broadcasters and listener, loading parameters, and launching an RViz configuration.
 In this tutorial, we'll go over this launch file and all related features used.

 Writing launch files